vt-bekah/Predicting_Movie_Ratings/README.md

 * Release month seems to have little impact on IMDB Rating but could be a useful factor in predicting Box Office.

-## Model Training and Configuration
+## 6. Model Training and Configuration

 In the pursuit of empowering diverse stakeholders within the film industry, our machine learning models offer tailored insights for three distinct scenarios: "The General Movie Viewer," "The Specific Movie User," and "The Movie Maker."
 Each model is meticulously designed to cater to the unique objectives and perspectives of movie enthusiasts, individual users seeking personalized recommendations, and industry professionals involved in the creative and strategic aspects of movie production.

-### The Movie Maker Scenario:
+### 6.1 The Movie Maker Scenario:
 the focus is on predicting the IMDb rating for movies based on the collaborative efforts of Writers and Directors, along with considerations for release month, budget, and runtime.
 Despite the minimal impact of demographic age groups, the model aims to assist writers and directors in gauging the anticipated popularity of a movie by emphasizing key contributors and relevant factors.

-#### The Movie Maker Scenario Random Forest Regression model:
+#### 6.1.1 The Movie Maker Scenario Random Forest Regression model:

+* Plot the Random Forest Regression predictions and actuals together for Test Data
+*
+* Plot the Random Forest Regression predictions and actuals together for Training Data

-#### The Movie Maker Scenario Keras Tuner-optimized Deep Neural Network model:
+#### 6.1.2 The Movie Maker Scenario Keras Tuner-optimized Deep Neural Network model:

-### The General Movie Viewer Scenario:
+### 6.2 The General Movie Viewer Scenario:
 focuses on predicting IMDb ratings (averageRating) for moviegoers based on key contributors' ratings (Writers, Directors, and Actors), considering additional features like release month and runtime, with an exploration of the impact of a critic's score (Metascore).
 While budget information is unavailable in the larger dataset, the model targets audience viewers who contribute IMDb ratings after the movie release, aiming to capture the nuanced relationships between various features and audience ratings.

-#### The General Movie Viewer Scenario Random Forest Regression model:
+#### 6.2.1 The General Movie Viewer Scenario Random Forest Regression model:

 * Plot the Random Forest Regression predictions and actuals together for Test Data
 * Plot the Random Forest Regression predictions and actuals together for Training Data

-#### The General Movie Viewer Scenario Keras Tuner-optimized Deep Neural Network model:
+#### 6.2.2 The General Movie Viewer Scenario Keras Tuner-optimized Deep Neural Network model:

 * Plot the Keras Tuner-optimized Deep Neural Network predictions and actuals together for Test Data
 * Plot the Keras Tuner-optimized Deep Neural Network predictions and actuals together for Training Data

-### The Specific Individual Movie User Scenario:
+### 6.3 The Specific Individual Movie User Scenario:
 centers on predicting IMDb ratings (averageRating) for specific moviegoers based on key contributors' ratings (Writers, Directors, and Actors), with additional considerations for release month and runtime.
 Despite the absence of budget information in the larger dataset and the limited impact of age groups, the model aims to cater to individual viewers who contribute IMDb ratings post-movie release, emphasizing the intricate interplay between various contributors and individual audience preferences.

-The Specific Individual Movie User Scenario Random Forest Regression model:
+#### 6.3.1 The Specific Individual Movie User Scenario Random Forest Regression model:

-The Specific Individual Movie User Scenario Keras Tuner-optimized Deep Neural Network model:
+#### 6.3.1 The Specific Individual Movie User Scenario Keras Tuner-optimized Deep Neural Network model:

-## Results and Insights:
+## 7. Results and Insights:

 [Tableau Story](https://public.tableau.com/app/profile/ashley.ley/viz/IMDBMovieAnalysis_17011356518300/Story1)

-### Writer Rating Feature
+### 7.1 Writer Rating Feature

 Our machine learning models helped determine what features were helpful and which were unhelpful in terms of predicting movie ratings for Movie Makers (like writers and directors) or Movie Viewers (general public).
 After an analysis was run, the mean squared error (MSE) of different features was determined which features would be best used for our Movie Viewer Model.
 The findings are below.